SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 GraphQL is a technology that defines a way to query data from the server, enabling the developer to get exactly the data they needs, nothing more and nothing less \cite{GRAPHQL}.
 GraphQL is a project released by developed by Facebook and released to the open source community in 2015.
-Since then, its further development has been a collaboration between Facebook and volunteers from the open source community.
+Its further development has been a collaboration between Facebook and volunteers from the open source community ever since.

 <!-- It abstracts some stuff and make shit easier blablabla -->
 GraphQL enables a frontend developer, who is mainly responsible for the visual elements of a website, to describe the data that they requires.